 Unlike YouTube, which only supports video and overlay ads, your video streaming service can be monetized with video, banner, overlay, native and interstitial ads.
 This essentially increases your revenue per video view.

-OTT monetization is going to be driven by ads.
+Monetization on streaming services is going to be driven by ads.
 Ad spending on OTT TV is expected to increase to $2B in 2018.
 Connected TV apps, driven by Apple TV, Roku, Amazon Fire TV, and Android TV, will get higher eCPMs than Desktop and Mobile.
-This is the right time for you to launch your own streaming service and leverage the growing ad spend on connected TV devices.
+This is the right time for you to launch your own streaming service and leverage the growing ad spend on these devices.

-Many YouTubers have started selling merchandise(also called merch) to diversify their revenue stream.
+Many YouTubers have started selling merchandise(merch) to diversify their revenue streams.